Jakob-KKU/Pedestrian_Models/README.md

 The function 'Simulate!' now takes the fully defined scenario and returns the positions (as well as velocities and minimal TTC's) of the agents saved after the relaxation period at the specified saving time-step.

-Finally the result is visualized using the GR Framework.
+Finally the result is visualized using the GR Framework (https://gr-framework.org/).
 The trajectories can be saved in the typical Format 'ID/FRAME/X/Y' for a further analysis.

+At https://youtu.be/E8NvgRLPvLg the dynamics of different scenarios are shown together with experimental results.